polarlabsdev/rag-n-roll-ai-video/README.md

 ### 🌟 Key Features

 - **Interactive Learning**: Pause anytime to ask questions about the content
-- **Contextual Understanding**: Coach understands where you are in the video
+- **Contextual Understanding**: Professor Prompt understands where you are in the video
 - **Knowledge Enhancement**: Automatically enriched with relevant Wikipedia knowledge
 - **Classroom Experience**: Natural dialogue with an AI teaching assistant
 - **Fully Reproducible**: Built with Terraform and idempotency in mind, this entire project can be regenerated in any account with any video